Family Affair (Sly and the Family Stone song)

-"Family Affair" is a 1971 number-one hit single recorded by Sly and the Family Stone for the Epic Records label.
+"Family Affair" is a 1971 number-one hit single recorded by American funk band Sly and the Family Stone for the Epic Records label.
 Their first new material since the double A-sided single "Thank You (Falettinme Be Mice Elf Agin)"/ "Everybody Is a Star" nearly two years prior, "Family Affair" became the third and final number-one pop single for the band.
 In 2021, Rolling Stone magazine ranked the song 57th on their list of the 500 Greatest Songs of All Time.
 The cover version by John Legend, Joss Stone, and Van Hunt, won the Grammy Award for Best R&B Performance by a Duo or Group with Vocals at 49th Annual Grammy Awards.

 Overview

 Released on November 6, 1971, "Family Affair" was markedly different from the earlier Sly & the Family Stone hits.
 Engineering consultant Richard Tilles muted most of Sly Stone's guitar parts while emphasizing the electric piano played by Billy Preston and "edit[ing] the rhythm box to sound like a heartbeat," according to David Hepworth.